wolfnoir/rubiks-cube-solver/README.md

 f2l.py
 F2LPairSolver        (class)

+Instructions for Download
+- Download the whole project from GitHub.
+- Install the PyCuber library.

 Generating New Tests
 - To generate additional test files, navigate to the folder with RubikCubeGenerator.py using the terminal.
 - Type “python RubikCubeGenerator.py [number of tests to generate]